Danger of Lead Poisoning from Galvanized Steel Pipes

 • Behavior issues and hyperactivity

-Parents that suspect their child has lead poisoning should seek medical attention.
+Parents who suspect their child has lead poisoning should seek medical attention.

 Symptoms of Lead Poisoning

-• Lead poisoning can show from numerous ways, and as the substance develops inside the body, there are common symptoms that regularly happen.
+• Lead poisoning can occur in numerous ways, and as the substance develops inside the body, there are common symptoms that regularly happen.
 Signs that demonstrate poisoning include:

 • Headaches